yngvem/group-lasso/README.rst

    - I have an experimental implementation one-class logistic regression, but it is not yet fully validated.

+7. Group sparse lasso

+   - The proximal operator can be implemented using a few ADMM iterations and it shouldn't affect performance much.

 Unfortunately, the most interesting parts are the least important ones, so expect the list to be worked on from both ends simultaneously.